 The finalised assessment report is presented to Orange Grove Fostering Panel.
-There is an expectation that all prospective Foster Carers attend Panel with their Assessing Social Worker.
+There is an expectation that all prospective Foster Parents attend Panel with their Assessing Social Worker.

-Fostering Panel consists of members with a variety of expertise and knowledge including education, health, foster carers and experience of being in Care.
-Orange Grove Fostercare implements clear written policies and procedures on the recruitment to the Central List of persons considered to be suitable members of a Fostering Panel.
+Fostering Panel consists of members with a variety of expertise and knowledge including education, health, foster parents and experience of being in Care.
+Orange Grove Foster Care implements clear written policies and procedures on the recruitment to the Central List of persons considered to be suitable members of a Fostering Panel.

-Panel makes recommendations about the suitability of applicant(s) to be approved as Foster Carer(s) with Orange Grove Fostercare, and reasons for their recommendation.
-The final decision for approval is made by the appropriate Agency Decision Maker (ADM), who must take account of the Fostering Panel's recommendations before deciding whether or not to approve a person as a Foster Carer, and on what terms.
+Panel makes recommendations about the suitability of applicant(s) to be approved as Foster Parent(s) with Orange Grove Foster Care, and reasons for their recommendation.
+The final decision for approval is made by the appropriate Agency Decision Maker (ADM), who must take account of the Fostering Panel's recommendations before deciding whether or not to approve a person as a Foster Parent, and on what terms.
 Their decision must be made within seven working days of receipt of the Panel's recommendation via the minutes.
 The ADM should also record the reasons for their recommendation.
-Once the decision is made the prospective Foster Carer should be informed orally within two working days and confirmation sent in writing to them within 5 working days.
+Once the decision is made the prospective Foster Parent should be informed orally within two working days and confirmation sent in writing to them within 5 working days.

-If the Foster Carers are unhappy with the final decision they have a right to make representations.
+If the Foster Parents are unhappy with the final decision they have a right to make representations.

-Foster Carer Agreements and Undertaking
+Foster Parent Agreements and Undertaking

-A Foster Carer Agreement is completed following approval, covering a range of contractual information and undertakings, including:
+A Foster Parent Agreement is completed following approval, covering a range of contractual information and undertakings, including:

-To Care appropriately for children and young people in placement.

-- To inform Orange Grove of any significant changes to their household or details. - To follow the policies and procedures laid down by the Agency.
+- To Care appropriately for children and young people. - To inform Orange Grove of any significant changes to their household or details. - To follow the policies and procedures laid down by the agency.

-All Orange Grove Foster Carers have access to our Foster Carer Handbook and have a carer log-in to update their records on CHARMS.
+All Orange Grove Foster Parents have access to our Foster Parent Handbook and have a foster parent log-in to update their records on CHARMS.

-11.4 Reviews of Foster Carers
+11.4 Reviews of Foster Parents

-Orange Grove Fostercare has a detailed procedure in relation to conducting reviews of Foster Carers which complies with the Fostering Service National Minimum Standards and Regulations 2011 and 2013, and focuses on the core competences a Foster Carer must demonstrate, in accordance with BAAF Form F.
+Orange Grove Foster Care has a detailed procedure in relation to conducting reviews of Foster Parents which complies with the Fostering Service National Minimum Standards and Regulations 2011 and 2013, and focuses on the core competences a Foster Parent must demonstrate, in accordance with BAAF Form F.

-The Foster Carer Review provides an excellent opportunity to ensure that the quality of Care provided meets the standards demanded by Orange Grove.
+The Foster Parent Review provides an excellent opportunity to ensure that the quality of Care provided meets the standards demanded by Orange Grove.
 To be effective, the review has to be based upon reliable evidence regarding the standard of Care that has been provided.
-The Foster Carer Review should be seen as a process, considering a fresh the Foster Carer's approval and any significant changes in the household and support network, rather than a one-off event or a rubber-stamping exercise.
-In this way, the Foster Carer Review is a key part of Orange Grove's approach to quality assurance.
+The Foster Parent Review should be seen as a process, considering a fresh the Foster Parent's approval and any significant changes in the household and support network, rather than a one-off event or a rubber-stamping exercise.
+In this way, the Foster Parent Review is a key part of Orange Grove's approach to quality assurance.

-The Foster Carer Review also provides an opportunity for the Foster Carer to provide feedback upon the quality of supervision and support they have received, and to reflect upon the learning and development needs of Foster Carers and their Personal Development Plan (PDP).
+The Foster Parent Review also provides an opportunity for the Foster Parent to provide feedback upon the quality of supervision and support they have received, and to reflect upon the learning and development needs of Foster Parents and their Personal Development Plan (PDP).
 Such information is analysed to develop the training strategy of the service as a whole.

-Reviews take place by Orange Grove, in line with regulatory requirements of a Foster Carer (Regulation 28(2)).
+Reviews take place by Orange Grove, in line with regulatory requirements of a Foster Parent (Regulation 28(2)).
 A first review must take place not more than a year after approval and subsequent reviews take place within twelve months of the previous review, and every twelve months thereafter.
-Orange Grove must be satisfied that the Foster Carers continue to meet the required Standards (as set out in Regulation 28 (4)) and as a result of this reviews may be held within the 12 month period, for the following reasons;
+Orange Grove must be satisfied that the Foster Parents continue to meet the required Standards (as set out in Regulation 28 (4)) and as a result of this reviews may be held within the 12 month period, for the following reasons;